 Community and Family

-In an effort to pay forward the opportunities he has been given forward, Will currently serves on his local school board and the Vermont Food Bank board.
-Will coached youth baseball and soccer in his community for many years.
+Will serves on his local school board and the Community Rides VT and Vermont Food Bank boards.
+He coached youth baseball and soccer in his community for many years.
+When he isn't working, will love having adventures with his kids in the woods, fishing, biking, running, skiing, and playing music.